viniciusfal/GitHub-explorerRepo/README.md

 ---
 ## 🛠 Techs
-the followings tools were used on the project:
+The followings tools were used on the project:

 #### **Website**  ([React](https://reactjs.org/)  +  [TypeScript](https://www.typescriptlang.org/))